robtweed/qewd-microservices-examples/WINDOWS-IRIS-1.md

 In this example, I'll also be creating the *info_service* MicroService as a standalone QEWD instance on the same Windows machine as the *Orchestrator* and the *login_service* MicroService.
-However, it could be created on any other Windows (or Linux / Raspberry Pi) server.
+However, as berfore, it could be also created on any other Windows (or Linux / Raspberry Pi) server.

-In this example, the IP address of the Windows server is assumed to be *192.168.1.74*
+So, as before, the IP address of the Windows server is assumed, in this example, to be *192.168.1.74*

 Setting up the *info_service* MicroService is actually very similar to how we set up the *login_service* MicroService, so where